-4.4 ORDERS
+4.3 ORDERS

-4.4.1 Verbal/Telephone Orders
+4.3.1 Verbal/Telephone Orders

-Verbal/telephone orders are discouraged and should be reserved for those situations when it is impossible or impractical for the practitioner to write the order or enter it in a computer.
+Verbal/telephone orders are discouraged and should be reserved for those situations when it is impractical or impossible for the practitioner to enter it into the EMR.
 Verbal orders are given directly practitioner-to-hospital staff; telephone orders are given practitioner-to hospital staff via telephonic communication means.
 Verbal/telephone orders must comply with the following criteria:

-- a.
-The order must be given to an authorized individual as defined in hospital policy. - b.
+a.
+The order must be given to an authorized individual as defined in hospital policy.

+- b.
 Verbal/telephone orders should be dictated slowly, clearly, and articulately to avoid confusion.
 Verbal/telephone orders, like written/electronic orders, should be conveyed in plain English without the use of prohibited abbreviations. - c.
-The order must be read back to the prescribing practitioner by the authorized person receiving the order. - d.
-All verbal orders must be signed within seven (7) days by the ordering practitioner or another practitioner involved in the patient's care. - e.
+The order must be verified by having the person receiving the information record and "read back" the complete order (RAV). - d.
+Authentication will take place by the ordering practitioner, or another practitioner who is responsible for the patient's care in the Hospital, (i) before the ordering practitioner leaves the patient care area for face-to-face orders, and (ii) within 30 days after discharge if the order is documented using RAV.
+If the order was not documented using RAV, the order shall be signed, dated and timed within 48 hours. - e.
 Orders for cancer chemotherapy may not be given verbally. - f.
 Verbal/telephone orders may be given only by practitioners privileged at the hospital or working under training protocols.

-4.4.2 Facsimile Orders
+4.3.2 Facsimile Orders

-Orders transmitted by facsimile shall be considered properly authenticated and executable provided that:
+If orders need to be transmitted by facsimile, such orders shall be considered properly authenticated and executable provided that: